JeremyJones/jpmctt/README.md

 keep it simple I ruled that one out and considered the first two.
-Of those two I'm drawn to the first one, mainly because the application is data-centric, processing rows of data and handling them in various ways, rather than an instant messaging application.
+Of those two I'm drawn to the first one, mainly because the application is data-centric, processing rows of data and handling them in various ways, rather than a messaging application.

 #### Approach & Assumptions